 The Tool for Easy GA4 Audit

-If hiring an expert for auditing GA4 feels like too much control to a third party, and doing it yourself doesn’t give you enough confidence, a tool like GAfix can help.
+If hiring an expert for auditing GA4 feels like too much control to a third party, and doing it yourself doesn’t give you enough confidence, a tool like GAfix.ai can help.

-For example, say your Google Search Console shows spikes in traffic, but GA4 doesn’t reflect them.
+You are not only informed of what is wrong; you are also shown how to correct it step by step.
+For example, your Google Search Console may display traffic surges, but GA4 does not.
 GAfix can help you trace that mismatch by highlighting that the source attribution wasn’t set up right.

 Final Thoughts